royye62/royye62.github.io/_posts/c++/container.md

-## container
+## stl
+- stl 6 components
+  - allocator
   - container
+  - algorithm
+  - iterator
+  - functor
   - adaptor

-- algorithm
+### sequential container 顺序容器
+- elements are stored and accessed sequentially by their position in the container
+  - the sequence of elements is corresponding with the position while they adding to the container, not their value.

-- sequential container
+- category of sequential container
   - vector
   - deque (double-ended queue)
   - list
   - forward_list (singly linked list)
   - array
   - string

 - sequential container adaptor 顺序容器适配器
   - stack
   - queue
   - priority_queue

-- associative container

-### sequential container 顺序容器
-顺序容器：元素在容器中的顺序与其加入容器时的位置相对应，而不依赖于元素本身的值.

 - performance trade-offs(性能折中) of container
   - the costs to add/remove elements in container